 - Provide a safe environment that encourages honest conversations

-How much time will I need to invest as a mentor?
+Q: How much time will being a mentor take?

-Once you’ve completed your training course, find a mentee by selecting areas of interest that you can share knowledge and experience.
-Then click “search” and Connect will populate with a list of recommended matches.
-Review each mentee by looking at their profile to learn more about them.
-Once you find someone you think you’d like to work with, click “send a mentee request” and follow the prompts to send an introduction message.
+A: After you’ve completed the training course, go into your profile and choose topics that you can share expertise about.
+Then choose Search and you’ll get a list of recommended matches.
+Review their profiles, and if you find someone you want to work with, click Send a Mentee Request and follow the prompts to send an introduction message.

-How will I know if someone has selected me as their mentor?
+Q: How will I know if someone chooses me as their mentor?

-You’ll receive a request in your Connect inbox and the email address associated with your Connect account.
-You’ll have an option to either accept or reject the request.
+A: You’ll get a request in your Connect inbox and at the email address associated with your account.
+You can choose to accept or reject the request.

 Q: Is it OK to reject a request?